TelecomParistoc/MotorController/specs.md

 ## "Registers" address and size

-The motorboard listens on address 0x12.
+The motorboard listens on address 0x12 (device address).

 Configuration values are placed first, then data and finally targets.
 All write-only values are read-as-zero (RAZ).